sh1ggy/key.board/src-esp/README.md

     - Track this issue https://github.com/espressif/esp-idf/issues/13240
 - [ ] Render cards and add global error event listener
 - [ ] Listen for RFID
+- [ ] Have a task that every so often sends null keyboard report

 ### Future
 - [ ] Reach feature parity with arduino version